yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 The spec should only require what really matters for the business.
 Everything else is up to us, the programmers.
 We decide what database to use, where the button will be placed, and what information will be stored in the database.

+{% quote You shouldn't tell me how to implement the functionality you desire %}

 If you really care about that because there are certain higher-level limitations &mdash; say so.
 But again, not as implementation instructions